JerryI/wolfram-js-frontend/docs/parts/writting-a-function.md

 Plotly.newPlot('myDiv', data);
 ```

-In principle, we are interested in the last 9 lines of the code above, which stand for the actual plotting of the data.
-We will use them in our frontend to render the graph later.

 ### Adding a new function to the kernel

-Since we want to keep the original function from Wolfram Engine untouched (one can still use them using `//SVGForm`), let us create a new one
+>> Since we wish to keep the original function from the Wolfram Engine untouched[^1], let us create a new one.

+[^1]: one can still use them using `//SVGForm` (click the arrow to return to the previous position in the text)

 __all new graphical or interactive objects are stored in `src/webobjects.wls`__

-Those definitions are visible for both `master` kernel and any wolfram engine `processes` spawned by the core.
+>> The definitions in that file are visible to the `master` kernel and any wolfram engine `processes` spawned by the core.

-> In the present implementations, the `webobjects.wls` syncs with `shared/webobjects.wls`, which is the first folder which is loaded by `master.wls` and by a child process, located in `svcore/run.wls`
+> In >> present implementations, the `webobjects.wls` syncs with `shared/webobjects.wls`. `shared/webobjects.wls` is the first folder loaded by `master.wls` and by a child process, located in `svcore/run.wls`.

-Let's start from the basic functionality of `ListContourPlot`
+Let's start >>with the basic functionality of `ListContourPlot`.

 ```mathematica
 ListContourPlot[
  Partition[Table[{x, y, x y}, {x, -2, 2}, {y, -2, 2}] // Flatten, 3]]
 ```

-Here the input in simplified to the form of `{x,y,f[x,y]}, ...`, therefore `Flatten` and `Partition` were used.
-The original system function also accepts nested arrays `{{f[1,1], f[1,2]}, {f[2,1], f[2,2]}}`, where the position of the element corresponds to the coordinates in the contour plane.

-One should consider the input form of the data passed to `ploty.js`, here it is actually transposed, compared to the default input form for `ListContourPlot` function
+One should consider the input form of the data passed to `ploty.js`, here it is actually transposed, compared to the default input form for >>the `ListContourPlot` function

 ```js
 var data = [ {